 Only Take Pills as Prescribed

 Most sleeping pills are safe when taken as prescribed but dangerous when taken in excess.
 As such, users need to follow all instructions provided by a doctor as closely as possible.
 If dosage information is limited to a single pill, taking a second pill during bouts of worsened insomnia is not advised.
-Dosages are based on many things, from symptoms to height and weight, so choosing to alter dosage without professional interference can be very dangerous.
+Dosages are based on many things, from symptoms to height and weight, so choosing to alter dosage without professional interference can be very dangerous and cause a sleeping pill overdose.

 As with most medications, the body can build up a tolerance to sleeping pills.
-If sleeping pills are no longer providing restful sleep, speak to a doctor about making changes.
+If sleeping pills are no longer providing restful sleep, speak to a doctor about making changes to avoid an overdose on sleeping pills.
 Do not change routines or take additional pills without express permission from a medical professional.

 Never Mix Substances